ProjectPhysX/FluidX3D/README.md

   - `FORCE_FIELD` and `VOLUME_FORCE` can now be used independently
   - minor bug fix (workaround for AMD legacy driver bug with binary number literals)
 - v1.4 (14.12.2022)
+  - complete rewrite of C++ graphics library to minimize API dependencies
   - added interactive graphics mode on Linux with X11
   - fixed streamline visualization bug in 2D
 - v2.0 (09.01.2023)